A Short History of The Royal Leicestershire Regiment

 In November 1947 the 2nd Battalion returned home and was stationed at Long Marston in Worcestershire.
 In December the 1st Battalion, which had returned from Germany a few weeks before, took over a disused airfield at Honeybourne nearby.

 In February 1948 the 2nd Battalion went into “suspended animation” and, on 30 June 1948, the 1st and 2nd Battalions were amalgamated, taking the title of the 1st Battalion, and moved to Glen Parva Barracks.
 At about the same time, along with other Regiments of the region, The Royal Leicestershire Regiment joined The Midland Brigade.

 During and immediately after the War the Regimental Depot at Glen Parva Barracks had experienced several changes.
 In September 1939 it made way for an Infantry Training Centre.
 This in turn gave way to the Auxiliary Transport Service Training Centre and in 1946 it once more became the Depot of the Regiment, sharing accommodation with the 17th Primary Training Centre.
 In 1948 the PTC ceased to exist when the “Group” system came into being and the Regimental Depot was left in sole occupation of Glen Parva Barracks, the home of the Regiment, for the first time since 3 September 1939.
 It was not, however, until November 1951 that the Depot took up its old role of training soldiers for the Regiment.

 In April 1949 the 1st Battalion was ordered at very short notice to move to Hong Kong to reinforce the garrison against a Communist threat.
 Later it was joined by the rest of the 40th Division.

 In October 1951 the 1st Battalion embarked at Hong Kong for Korea.
-On 5 November the Battalion took part in what was afterwards known as the Gunpowder Plot Battle.
+On 5 November the Battalion took part in the second Battle of Maryang-san, afterwards known as the Gunpowder Plot Battle.
 The young and inexperienced troops fought magnificently and continued to show high fighting qualities during the remainder of the year in which the Battalion campaigned in Korea.
 There the Battalion won the last two Battle Honours of The Royal Leicestershire Regiment.